ElectronSutra/venture/pages/systems/sailing/sailing.md

 mental.

 The crew of a ship has their own skill and experience, and are able to operate at a basic level of efficacy even under the command of a novice captain.
-In the same manner, a veteran captain can whip even a layabout crew into action.
-To reflect this, the captain may use (higher of her own Sail or her crew's Competency), although she still uses her own Sail for Charm purposes.

-> **Competency**: An improvised crew or a crew made up entirely of greenhorn
-> recruits has Competency 0.
-A crew of novices, pollywogs, and ordinary sailors,
-> with basic training but no great experience, has Competency 1.
-A crew of
-> able sailors, battle-ready marines, and shellbacks has Competency 2.
-True
-> hard-sea veterans and salty shellbacks have Competency 3.
-The vast majority of
-> ships have Competency 1 or 2.
+As long as your crew consists of **experienced sailors**, **wizened shellbacks**, and **able crewmen**, you get +2 on your Sail roll to a maximum of 5 Sail.

 ### Combat Operation